 Our research network could also support the future development of non-medical interventions.
 Studies could tap into this network to access highly trained clinical and research staff, and participants, something that has previously not been possible in studies based at a single site.
-Trials need to be large and the results generalisable, and therefore multi-site studies have potential to improve the evidence-base for interventions.
-In addition, studies on new medical or non-medical treatments need high quality and reliable ways to measure any improvements in autism-related symptoms, or co-occurring conditions.
+Trials of any interventions need to be large and include a diverse range of people, which is easier in studies that span more than one location.
+In addition, studies on new interventions need high quality and reliable ways to measure any improvements in autism-related symptoms, or co-occurring conditions.
 We are developing new and improved measures as part of our ‘outcome measures’ research.

 Raise awareness and understanding